MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 Azure Pipelines supports Team Foundation Version Control (TFVC) repositories, Git repositories, and GitHub repositories.

-You can link a release pipeline to any of the Git or TFVC repositories in any project in your collection (you will need read access to these repositories).
+You can link a release pipeline to any of the Git or TFVC repositories in any project in your collection (you'll need read access to these repositories).
 No additional setup is required when deploying version control artifacts within the same collection.

 When you link a GitHub repository and select a branch, you can edit the default properties of the artifact types after the artifact has been saved.
 This is particularly useful in scenarios where the branch for the stable version of the artifact changes, and continuous delivery releases should use this branch to obtain newer versions of the artifact.
 You can also specify details of the checkout, such as whether checkout submodules and LFS-tracked files, and the shallow fetch depth.